THE DOLLAR PROJECT

 ALL ARTWORKS ARE ON METAL AND WITH PLEXIGLASS

 This is a totally new 2020 series of limited edition of 20 signed and numbered only world wide prints on metal with plexi gallery style.
-They are based on two one Dollar bills, signed boldly by Andy Warhol given to me in New York 1980.
+They are based on two one Dollar bills, signed boldly by Andy Warhol.
+One given given to me, and the other one given to my best friend the Photographer Bruno Ehrs in New York 1980.
 I knew Andy since 1976 and did some hand printed silk screens for him in 1980.
 Being impressed with all that he showed me in NY I used to say “Wow that must be expensive” or “how much does that one cost”.
 After a while Andy said to me “ I call you TOMMY DOLLAR “ .
 And at one moment he signed two dollar bills and gave them to me as a token of friendship.
 This resulted in me making a hand printed silkscreen with the “Warhol Factory Method”, out of one of them in 1981.
 Solemnly for Warhol.
-Only one still exists for sale and it's my personal AC. see the album Warhol Factory .
+Non of them exists today for sale.
 This new series of Dollar Pop Art is a tribute to Andy and to a currency soon gone.
 In Dollar we Trust.

 Tommy Dollar ( Thomas Dellert-Dellacroix )